Alain de Botton

 Mr. de Botton: That’s fascinating, because one of the greatest insults that you can level at a lover in the modern world apparently is to say, “I want to change you.”
 The Ancient Greeks had a view of love which was essentially based around education, that what love means — love is a benevolent process whereby two people try to teach each other how to become the best versions of themselves.

-Ms. Tippett: You say somewhere they are committed to “increasing the admirable characteristics” that they possess and the other person possesses.
+Ms. Tippett: Right.
+You say somewhere they are committed to “increasing the admirable characteristics” that they possess and the other person possesses.

 Mr. de Botton: That’s right.